 The patient typically feels a reduced or total loss of sensation in the area that has been affected.
 The feeling would be very similar to the numbness the patient had felt when local anesthesia is administered.
 The feeling would be a myriad sensation that can be a pain or loss of taste and touch in that area.
 Some people report a sort of tingling sensation.

-Muscle functions are not affected if such nerve damage occurs.
-So the patient’s jaw functioning or anything for that matter is not affected at all.
+Such nerve damage does not affect muscle function.
+For that matter, it does not affect the patient’s jaw functioning or anything at all.
 Hence the patient need not panic at all.

 Solutions to dental nerve damage due to wisdom teeth removal

 The sensations automatically subside as days pass by.
-For some, it subsides in few days or few weeks and for other, it subsides in a few months.
+For some, it subsides in a few days or few weeks and for others, it subsides in a few months.

 Whatever is the case, nerve damage due to wisdom teeth removal is an extremely rare event and non-recovery from the sensations it brings about is, even more, a rarity.